Embark on your journey

 Keratin is a protein naturally found in hair, skin, and nails.

 When your hair is damaged, your keratin levels decrease.
 Once damage occurs this is where keratin treatments come in.
-Keratin and other protein treatments increase the diameter of the hair shaft.
+Keratin and other protein treatments (Check out this article: protein treatment for hair) increase the diameter of the hair shaft.

 This treatment works by spreading a liquid form of keratin onto your hair, flat ironing and blow drying it into your hair.
 The heat is then used to seal in the keratin.
 These treatments last for about two and a half months and give you healthier strands of hair.